1. What does Kinabalu mean?

 1. What do I need to bring and wear?

-Please refer to Mount Kinabalu Packing Idea in order for more details.
+Please refer to Mount Kinabalu Packing Idea for more details.

-2. What kind of physical conditioning should I be doing to prepare?
+2. What kind of physical training should I do?

-Certainly, any type of aerobic exercise will help for Mount Kinabalu hike.
+Certainly, any type of aerobic exercise is good for Mount Kinabalu hike.
 Strength exercises in the gym will help, as well as a steady stretching regime or jogging.

 Yes.
 Passports/Original Identification are required for verification during registration.